nearai/aitp/website/docs/capabilities/capabilities.md

 - Backward compatibility can be maintained

 The community will review proposals based on general applicability, schema quality, and implementation feasibility.

-Capabilities in this official spec should be common across multiple domains, but for more specific functionality (e.g. within an industry), the protocol is extensible so you can define a schema, host it anywhere, and agree on its use among participants.